cpsughrue/gsoc_proposal/README.md

 > 2. Pipeline: Compilation Action

-To improve encapsulation the process of checking for `clang-build-daemon`, registering with `clang-build-daemon`, and building/returning modules will be treated as its own subprocess and be included in the tree of phases.
+To improve encapsulation functionality encompased by the build deamon will be treated as its own subprocess and be included in the tree of phases.
 As input the `deamon` phase will use a preprocessed translation unit and output all built modules necessary to build the translation unit.

 ``` console
 $ clang++ -ccc-print-phases --build-daemon foo.cpp